 How accurate is the TKSTAR TK905 GPS tracker?

-Outdoor accuracy is within 5 meters using GPS and AGPS dual positioning.
-In urban areas with tall buildings, accuracy may drop to 8-10 meters.
+Outdoor accuracy is manufacturer-listed at 10m using GPS and AGPS dual positioning.
+In urban areas with tall buildings, accuracy may vary around that vehicle-level range.
 The TK905 has no Wi-Fi or Bluetooth fallback, so indoor accuracy is poor.
 In parking garages and underground locations, it typically loses signal entirely.

 What is the difference between TKSTAR TK905 and TK905B?

 The TK905B doubles the battery capacity from 5000mAh to 10,000mAh.
-This extends standby from 50 days to roughly 100 days and active tracking from 7 days to about 14 days.
+This extends standby beyond the standard TK905's manufacturer-listed 30 days and active tracking beyond the standard unit's roughly week-long real-time runtime.
 The TK905B is slightly larger and costs $10-15 more.
-All other features, including GPS accuracy, waterproofing, and app compatibility, are identical.
+All other features, including GPS accuracy, waterproofing, and app compatibility, are similar.